coolplumok/tinysocial-backr/README.md

-# README
+# TinySocial

-This is back end for C-Social application...
+This is back end for Tiny social web application.
+It includes user management system using OmniAuth, post management system with comments and replies, real time message and image gallery in home page.

 Things you may want to cover: